Niels Thorkild Rovsing

 - Honorary member of Edinburgh Medico-Chirurgical Society and the Association of Surgeons of Great Britain and Ireland

-- Died 14 January 1927 from cardiac failure and complications from X-ray therapy for laryngeal cancer,
+- Died on January 14, 1927 from cardiac failure and complications from X-ray therapy for laryngeal cancer,

 - Rovsing Operation I (1910) procedure for decortication in polycystic kidney disease